crev-dev/cargo-crev/README.md

 ## Vision

-We would like Crev to become a general, language and ecosystem agnostic system for estabilishing trust in Open Source code.
+We would like Crev to become a general, language and ecosystem agnostic system for establishing trust in Open Source code.
 We would like to have frontends integrated with all major Open Source package managers and ecosystems.

 Consider joining [crev gitter channel](https://gitter.im/dpc/crev).
 Thank you!